jonrovner/mfa-dashboard/README.md

 # Auth0 Next.js SDK Sample Application

-This sample demonstrates the integration of [Auth0 Next.js SDK](https://github.com/auth0/nextjs-auth0) into a Next.js MFA DASHBOARD application created using [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).
+This sample demonstrates the integration of [Auth0 Next.js SDK](https://github.com/auth0/nextjs-auth0) into a MFA DASHBOARD application created using [create-next-app](https://nextjs.org/docs/api-reference/create-next-app).

+Auth0 provides a built-in multi-factor authentication (MFA) enrollment and authentication flow using Universal Login.

+The [MFA API](https://auth0.com/docs/secure/multi-factor-authentication/multi-factor-authentication-developer-resources/mfa-api) allows you to build an interface to let users manage their own authentication factors.

+To use the MFA API, you must enable the MFA grant type for your application.
+To enable the MFA grant in the Auth0 Dashboard, go to Dashboard > Applications > Advanced Settings > Grant Types and select MFA.
+See Enable Multi-Factor Authentication for details.

 This sample demonstrates the following use cases: